All Natural Gingerbread Playdough

 - Add the water and oil, and stir together.

 - Cook on medium heat for 3-5 minutes, stirring constantly, until the dough comes away from the sides of the pan and forms a ball in the center, a silicone spoon works really well for this.
-It will look lumpy, but don’t worry.
+It will look lumpy, but don't worry.
+If it seems too runny, you can add a bit more flour 1 tablespoon at a time.

 - Turn the warm dough out onto a lightly floured surface and gently knead it a few times until it is smooth and not sticky.
 Lightly flour your hands if necessary.